Orcapaint/orcapaint/README.md

+CHECK OUT MY
 [Playlist](https://youtube.com/playlist?list=PLndj0DeGQmt9uBxodLgWWN4NMQyoxYwcB&si=qcz20LT00xHuzFrn)
-Marjority of them are covers and vocaloids
+marjority of them are covers and vocaloids, or songs that i enjoyed when i was a little babey..